mazwat/mazwat.github.io/software-architecture-lm.md

 	}
 }
 ```
 Then we've got the ``CheckInput``.
 This is going to use ``KeyCode InvokeKey`` and this is going to be defined by an object which is connected to the actual icon itself, and so then it will detect the keypress based on a chosen property of whichever key is being pressed.
-We will look at that more in a second.
 ```c#
 public  class  CheckInput : MonoBehaviour
 {